 All information you provide goes directly from your computer or device to the Multnomah County Sheriff's Office and may be subjected to public records release.

 Contact the Multnomah County Courts at (971) 274-0545.

 If you wish to turn yourself in on a warrant, you may come to the Justice Center, Multnomah County Sheriff's Office, Troutdale Community Center or any local police agency.

-The Multnomah County Sheriff's Office only maintains police reports written by Multnomah County Sheriff's Office deputies.
+The Multnomah County Sheriff's Office only maintains police reports written by Multnomah County Sheriff's Office deputies and reports submitted through our online system.
 Requests for police reports must be submitted in writing and be accompanied with the correct fee payment.
 There is no charge to crime victims.

-To request information pertaining to Police Reports written by MCSO Patrol Deputies, please use this form: Police Report Request
+To request information pertaining to Police Reports, please use this form: Police Report Request

 You can request that a deputy make periodic checks of your home while gone on vacation to provide more peace of mind by downloading and submitting the following form: Vacation Home Check Request Form